pikatchu/closedsource/book/0035-the_escape.md

 "So there are different groups?" she asked.

 Brielle's voice was firm.
-"You don’t need to worry about that right now.
+"You don't need to worry about that right now.
 We are Companions.
 Just like Jasper was.
 And we will finish your training."

-She met Jasmina’s gaze through the rearview mirror.
+She met Jasmina's gaze through the rearview mirror.
 "But first, we need to get you somewhere safe.
 The machines are probably already looking for you."

 Jasmina suddenly panicked.